bnhays/futuresight/docs/project/manual-verification.md

 - The deck detail Versions button should open a version list page.
 - Version names and change notes should save from the version list without changing deck contents.
 - Version list items should open preview-only deck detail pages.
+- Version list items should show card-change summaries when previous version data is available.
+- Forking a historical version should create a new deck with the selected version's decklist and metadata snapshot.
 - Historical preview pages should not allow editing or quick quantity updates.
 - Restoring an older version should duplicate it as a new latest version.
 - Deck detail pages should show basic deck analysis panels for API-provided mana curve, land-produced-color distribution, and card type counts.